EDUCBA Logo

 Introduction to UML Diagrams

-UML provides various types of diagram to represent the working of the system or software in pictorial format that can be categorized based on two factors, one is a structural diagram and another is behavioral diagram. structural diagram represents the static aspect of the system which includes UML class diagram, UML object diagram, UML component diagram, and UML deployment diagram.
-The behavioral diagram represents both static and dynamic aspect of the system which includes UML sequence diagram, UML use case diagram, UML activity diagram, UML Collaboration diagram and UML statechart diagram.
+UML provides various types of diagrams to represent the working of the system or software in a pictorial format that can be categorized based on two factors: a structural diagram and a behavioral diagram.
+The structural diagram represents the system’s static aspect, including the UML class diagram, UML object diagram, UML component diagram, and UML deployment diagram.
+The behavioral diagram illustrates the system’s static and dynamic aspects, including the UML sequence diagram, UML use case diagram, UML activity diagram, UML Collaboration diagram, and UML statechart diagram.

 Different types of UML Diagrams

-There exist many types of UML diagrams and each has a different purpose without considering if it was designed either before the implementation or after the implementation.
+Many types of UML diagrams exist, and each has a different purpose without considering if it was designed before or after the implementation.

-2 of the widest categories which covers all the other types are
+2 of the widest categories, which cover all the other types, are

 • Behavioral UML Diagram